ghik/opinionated-scala/chapters/Traits.md

 Traits are a rich and complex feature of Scala and thus deserve a separate section.

 Traits, defined with the `trait` keyword are something between Java interfaces and abstract classes.
-In fact, we'll see that they *almost* can do everything that abstract classes can, but at the same time they fulfill all roles of Java interfaces.
+In fact, we'll see that they can do *almost* everything that abstract classes can, but at the same time they fulfill all roles of Java interfaces.

 ### Traits as interfaces

-In their most simple form, `trait`s are equivalent to Java interfaces:
+In their simplest form, `trait`s are equivalent to Java interfaces:

 ```scala
 trait StuffHandler {